sresarehumantoo/ONeT/README.md

 phone tether (EasyTether) but now usable with a 5G/LTE modem (`ModemManager`/`mmcli`), an upstream Ethernet, or any other interface.

+## Note: This project was an experiment and only updated to fix some critical issues and introduce support for a few new technologies.
+Please use OpenWRT for any stable routing and build from source to introduce any missing features.

 ## Layout

 ```